bgudna/agent2199/README.md

 ### TODO
 - [ ] fill this todo list
+- [ ] draw a new spritesheet / character map / font
+- [ ] game logo and package art / concept art

 ## Reminder
  * to compile just do a 'cargo run --release'